 Finding a Time and Date to Talk

-To get started, go into the "Projects" section of your dashboard and select the application of the Volunteer you'd like to schedule an interview with.
+To get started, on your dashboard you will see your open projects, and the option to "Manage Projects".
+Click on the application of the Volunteer you'd like to schedule an interview with.

 Interviews can be scheduled over the next 14 days.
 If you are not available until after this timeframe, return to this page when you're ready to select times.